 Guardianship, also known as conservatorship, is a court-supervised proceeding that names an individual or entity to manage the affairs of an incapacitated person.
 A guardianship may also include the duty to care for the incapacitated person.
 At The Elder and Disability Law Firm, APC, we help clients create a plan to handle their affairs if they become disabled, thereby avoiding the necessity of a public guardianship proceeding.

-From Our Offices In Redlands and Riverside, We Assist Clients Throughout California
+From Our Office In Redlands, We Assist Clients Throughout California

 Call us today at 909-677-2671 to schedule a strategy session or send us an email to find out more about our estate planning services.